AcademySoftwareFoundation/MaterialX/libraries/README.md

   - OSL : `genosl`
   - Desktop GLSL : `genglsl`
   - MDL : `genmdl`
-- There are definitions files for the following Autodesk specific targets:
-  - OGS : `ogsfx`, and `ogsxml` (for Maya integration)
-  - Arnold : `arnold`
 - Any additional target files should be added under this folder and loaded in as required.

 ### Target Support